adamscott/godot-website/collections/_release_4_4/entry-highlights-initial-android-editor-support-for-XR-devices.md

   With this release, the first steps have been taken to use OpenXR to transfer the existing Android editor into the context of XR headsets.

-  Currently supported on Meta Quest 3, Quest Pro, and Pico 4.
+  Currently supported on Meta Quest 3, Quest 3S, and Quest Pro.
 contributors:
   - name: Fredia Huya-Kouadio
     github: m4gr3d